Benjamin T. Pitts: Career

 Pitts started in the movie theater business by running shows at the Opera House in Fredericksburg by renting the building for a night.
 In 1914, Pitts opened a movie theater on Main Street in downtown Fredericksburg called The Leader with a capacity of 600 seats.
 The theater included a mechanical organ, which was considered a luxury for a theater in those times.
 In 1920, he also operated theaters in Kilmarnock, White Stone and Bowling Green for about three years before abandoning them.
 In 1929, he opened the Colonial Theater in Fredericksburg with a capacity of 1,100 seats.
 In November 1937, he opened a third theater in Fredericksburg called the Victoria, named after his mother.
 By 1939, he had expanded from Fredericksburg to a number of Virginia cities, including Richmond, Suffolk, Emporia, West Point, Orange, Culpeper, Warrenton, Leesburg, Manassas, Front Royal, Berryville.
 In November 1938, he opened a second theater in Richmond with plans to add another theater in Front Royal.
 He had also expanded to Charlestown, West Virginia.
 At its peak, he operated a statewide chain of 37 theaters.
 He was vice president of the Theater Owners of Virginia and a director of the Motion Picture Theater Owners of America.
 At the time of his death, his chain had reduced to 19 theaters, including the Pitts Theatre in Culpeper.

 In 1933, Pitts was appointed to the city council of Fredericksburg to fill a vacancy.
 He was elected in 1936.
 He then served as president of the chamber of commerce for five terms.
 In 1933, he was named to the State Ports Authority.
 He served as treasurer there for five years.

 Pitts was elected to the Virginia Senate, defeating H. H. Walton in the primary in 1943.
 He represented the 26th district starting in 1944.
 He was hospitalized on October 3, 1957, and resigned due to health issues in May 1958.
 He was chairman and member of the state's Democratic campaign finance committee.

 Pitts was a director of the Virginia Chamber of Commerce.
 He was a member of the board of visitors of the Virginia School for the Deaf and Blind.
 He was a director of the Farmers and Merchants Bank of Fredericksburg.

 Philanthropy

 By 1938, Pitts was giving scholarships to graduates of Fredericksburg High School.
 He started the Ben T. Pitts Foundation, which distributed college scholarships to high school seniors in the region.
 His will donated to the foundation.

 Personal life

 Pitts married Eleanor Hughlett, daughter of Robert H. Hughlett, on April 24, 1910, in Rockville, Maryland.
 They had a daughter, Mrs. Walter Lowry Jr. His wife died in 1955.
 He was a member of the Elks in Eastern Virginia, at one point serving as an exalted ruler and district deputy.
 He was also a member of Kiwanis.
-He played first baseman and shortstop for local baseball teams.
+He played first base and shortstop for local baseball teams.
 In the early 1920s, he managed a baseball team.
 His hobbies included dancing, golf and bowling.